stuartleeks/aoai-simulated-api/README.md

 | `AZURE_OPENAI_DEPLOYMENT`       | Used by the test app to set the name of the deployed model in your Azure OpenAI service.
 Use a gpt-35-turbo-instruct deployment.                     |
 | `LOG_LEVEL`                    | The log level for the simulator.
 Defaults to `INFO`.                                                                                                 |

-To run the simulated API, run `uvicorn main:app --reload --port 8000` from the `src/aoai-simulated-api` directory using the environment variables above to configure.
+To run the simulated API, run `uvicorn aoai_simulated_api.main.main:app --reload --port 8000` from the `src/aoai-simulated-api` directory using the environment variables above to configure.

 For example, to use the API in record/replay mode: